LegioN2004/dotfiles/README.md

 ![nvim, tmux in windows wsl2 screenshot](./images/windows10rice1stSSsame2ndpic.png)

-This is a backup of my dotfiles for linux and windows machine . :)
+This is a backup repo for my dotfiles of linux and windows machine . :)

-I will make the readme better once I get hold of how to use markdown

-the unnecessary stuff from this repo has been moved to the repo some-other-stuff